 -

-Atopic dermatitis (eczema): Until recently, no studies on zeolite for eczema were available.
-However, in 2021/2024, a mouse model of atopic dermatitis (induced allergic skin inflammation) was investigated: Clinoptilolite powder applied topically to the skin surface was compared to the standard therapy of tacrolimus ointment.
+Atopic Dermatitis (Neurodermatitis): Until recently, there were no studies on zeolite for neurodermatitis.
+However, in 2021/2024, a mouse model of atopic dermatitis (induced allergic skin inflammation) was investigated: Topically applied clinoptilolite powder was compared to the standard therapy tacrolimus ointment.

-Results: Both therapies significantly reduced skin inflammation compared to untreated animals.
-Remarkably, the anti-inflammatory effect of the zeolite powder was comparable to that of tacrolimus – clinical skin score improvements and histopathological findings did not differ significantly between the zeolite and tacrolimus groups (with a marked improvement compared to the dermatitis-only group).
+Result: Both therapies significantly reduced skin inflammation compared to untreated animals.
+Notably, the anti-inflammatory effect of the zeolite powder was comparable to that of tacrolimus – clinical skin score improvements and histopathological findings did not differ significantly between the zeolite and tacrolimus groups (with a clear improvement compared to the dermatitis-only group).

-This suggests that zeolite can alleviate inflammatory processes in the skin .
-The absorption of inflammatory mediators and a barrier-protective effect are discussed as possible mechanisms of action.
-Clinoptilolite could, for example, bind irritating substances or allergens on the skin and thus reduce the immune response.
-Furthermore, no side effects were observed; the powder was well tolerated (no additional itching or burning).
-Of course, tacrolimus is a potent immunomodulator – the fact that zeolite was similarly effective is promising, but needs to be confirmed in further studies (ideally in humans). -
+This suggests that zeolite can alleviate inflammatory processes of the skin.
+The proposed mechanisms of action include the absorption of inflammatory mediators and a barrier-protective effect.
+Clinoptilolite could, for example, bind irritating substances or allergens on the skin, thus reducing the immune reaction.
+In addition, no side effects were observed; the powder was well tolerated (no additional itching or burning).
+Of course, tacrolimus is a potent immunomodulator – that zeolite was similarly effective is promising, but needs to be confirmed in further studies (ideally in humans). -

-Contact dermatitis and anti-inflammatory effects: Similar to its use in atopic dermatitis, zeolite could also be helpful in irritant or allergic contact dermatitis by adsorbing toxins or allergens .
-In the mouse model mentioned above, for example, a chemical was used as an allergen; zeolite was apparently able to reduce the resulting skin reaction.
-Furthermore, some doctors and, in particular, our customers report improved wound healing in eczematous, weeping skin areas after dusting with zeolite powder – which is plausible, as it binds moisture and exudate and keeps the skin dry.
+Contact Dermatitis and Anti-Inflammation: Similar to neurodermatitis, zeolite could also be helpful in irritant or allergic contact dermatitis by adsorbing toxins or allergens.
+In the mouse model mentioned above, for example, a chemical was used as an allergen; zeolite was apparently able to curb the resulting skin reaction.
+In addition, individual doctors and, above all, our customers report improved wound healing in eczematous, weeping skin areas by sprinkling zeolite powder – which is plausible, as it binds moisture and exudate and keeps the skin dry.
 However, systematic clinical data are lacking.
-In the cosmetics sector, zeolite is sometimes incorporated into creams for sensitive skin , with the promise of binding skin irritants (e.g., heavy metals, environmental toxins) and reducing inflammatory reactions.
+In the cosmetic field, zeolite is sometimes incorporated into creams for sensitive skin, with the promise of binding skin irritants (e.g., heavy metals, environmental toxins) and mitigating inflammatory reactions.

-For example, a proof-of-concept study investigated the binding of heavy metals by zeolite in skincare : A fine clinoptilolite powder was added to creams, which were applied to the skin and then analyzed for bound metal ions (nickel, lead).
+For example, a proof-of-concept study investigated the heavy metal binding by zeolite in skincare: A fine clinoptilolite powder was added to creams, which were applied to the skin and then analyzed for bound metal ions (nickel, lead).

-Result: Zeolite was able to bind significant amounts of nickel ions from a simulated exposure, suggesting that it can serve as a pollutant filter in anti-pollution creams.
-This is particularly relevant for people with nickel allergies or living in urban, heavy metal-polluted environments.
-The study (Pesando et al. 2022) thus confirmed that zeolite in cosmetics can capture environmental toxins before they penetrate the skin – a skin-protecting effect that could prevent inflammation caused by these substances.
+Result: Zeolite was able to bind significant amounts of nickel ions from a simulated exposure, indicating that it can serve as a pollutant filter in anti-pollution creams.
+This is particularly relevant for people with nickel allergies or in urban, heavy metal-polluted environments.
+The study (Pesando et al. 2022) thus confirmed that zeolite in cosmetics can intercept environmental toxins before they penetrate the skin – a skin-protective effect that could prevent inflammation caused by these substances.

 Study: Turkoglu et al. (2024)